 Ease of Care: I aired out the dress every night – flipped it inside out and hung it over a bar.
 I sink-washed the dress six times and washed it in the washer once just to test durability.
 (I did use a lingerie bag) Day 100 the dress looked as fresh as on day 1.

-Wool& offers several other dress styles, including the Sierra, a sleeveless option that’s very popular with travelers, the Willow, a 3/4 sleeve swing dress with a V-neck, and several others.
+Wool& offers several other travel dresses with pockets, including the Sierra, a sleeveless option that’s very popular with travelers, the Willow, a 3/4 sleeve swing dress with a V-neck, and several others.

 Merino wool dresses are offered occasionally by Icebreaker and Smartwool.
 Both brands produce quality goods so I’d feel confident ordering one of these if you find a style that suits you!